Commonwealth of the Northern Mariana Islands country brief

 Bilateral economic and trade relationship

-Australian merchandise exports to CNMI totalled $1.5 million in 2012 (principally heating and cooling equipment and parts, refined petroleum, and meat).
-There were no recorded imports from CNMI in the same period.
+Australian merchandise exports to CNMI totalled $1.5 million in 2012 (principally heating and cooling equipment and parts).

 Australians travelling to CNMI are advised to consult the Smartraveller travel advice.